skeeto/skeeto.github.com/_posts/2014-10-21-C-Object-Oriented-Programming.markdown

 };
 ~~~

-Notice that for both the original filter struct is the first member.
+For both the original filter struct is the first member.
+This is
-This is critical.
-We're going to be using a trick called *type
+critical.
+We're going to be using a trick called *type punning*.
+The
-punning*.
-The first member is guaranteed to be positioned at the
+first member is guaranteed to be positioned at the beginning of the
-beginning of the struct, so a pointer to a `struct filter_glob` is
+struct, so a pointer to a `struct filter_glob` is also a pointer to a
-also a pointer to a `struct filter`.
-Notice any resemblance to
+`struct filter`.
+Notice any resemblance to inheritance?
-inheritance?

 Each type, glob and regex, needs its own match method.